jonhjelm/docs-and-training/workflow_creation/HPC_prepost.md

 ## Post-processing services
-A post-processing service takes the HPC job's result string (i.e., the HPC service's `output` argument) and converts it to some format which can be further processed on the CloudFlow platform.
+A post-processing service takes the HPC job's result string (i.e., the HPC service's `output` argument) and converts it to some format which can be further processed on the SemWES platform.

 Examples:
 * If the output is a single value or number which can be understood "as is" by